himanshunagda/LexibilityCheck/README.md

   }`

   test expression should be a sentence for which lexibal density has to be calculated.

+  Make HTTPS calls on http://localhost:8080/lexicalDensity/addWords to add new words to non lexical words list.

+   Required paramter in a body of request:

+ `{
+	"word": "enter your word here"
+  }`

+  Make HTTPS calls on http://localhost:8080/lexicalDensity/getAllWords to get all non lexical words to non lexical words list.

   ### Project Requirements ###
  You have been tasked to build an API where a user can query the complexity of a text